 Whether you are a startup or a small to mid-sized business, you should already know that communication channels are key to increasing your network.
 When dealing with suppliers, clients or partners, you need to be available 24/7 and the best way to get things organised quickly without misunderstanding is via a phone call.
+Plus, it is more personal compared to just an email.

 But a lot of business owners end up using their personal mobile numbers for work and although this may seem convenient and affordable, it isn’t suitable for the long run.